fatlard1993/emerald-armor/README.md

 A [Minecraft](minecraft.net) mod built on [Fabric](fabricmc.net).

-This mod adds emerald armor, made from emerald blocks.
-Durability comparable to diamond and more enchantable.
+This mod adds emerald armor, made from emerald blocks with durability comparable to diamond and an [enchantability](https://minecraft.gamepedia.com/Enchanting/Mechanics#Enchantability) of 22.